 Why Hire a Part-Time CFO?

-The first reaction to this title would be, why would you just want a part-time CFO - they are a key player in the business?
+The first reaction to this title would be, why would business owners just want a part-time CFO - they are a key player in the business?
 If your business is growing fast, or you have complex accounting projects to implement or even an important fundraising event coming up, a CFO is the obvious solution to look for.
 Traditionally, this would manifest in the form of a search for a full-time CFO, but at times a temporary one can bring certain strategic advantages.
 For example, consider the following scenarios:

 Firefighting: An experienced outsider can come in and solve a complex issue using earned knowledge from having already solved it in other organizations.